ungoodblog/ungoodblog.github.io/_posts/2020-06-13-Fuzzing-Like-A-Caveman-4.md

 Perhaps we will see these improvements in a subsequent post and the results of fuzzing a real target with the same general approach.
 Until then!

-## Project Code
+## Code
-All of the code for this blogpost can be found here:
+All of the code for this blogpost can be found here: https://github.com/h0mbre/Fuzzing/tree/master/Caveman4